RSB could not exist without its members.

 These are all common claims made about biofuels and they make for alarming reading.
 But are they true?

 The answer, as is usually the case, is in shades of grey.
 Biofuels can have serious negative consequences.
 Equally, they can be made in such a way that has incredible climate impact, protects forests and other ecosystems and ensures food security, land rights and more.
 In fact, some of the most innovative alternative fuels are being made from waste materials, including recycled carbon, which further reduces many environmental and social risks.
-Since this new generation of fuels does not necessarily have a bio-based component, we will be calling them “alternative fuels” for the rest of this article.
+This new generation of fuels does not necessarily have a bio-based component.

 We know that people are concerned about the real impacts of travel – so in a world of information overload how do passengers differentiate the ‘good’ alternative fuels from the ‘bad’ ones before they board?